-- Be extremely aware of situations or obstructions that can cause material to pinch the top of or otherwise stop the chain. - Do not cut more than one log at a time. - Do not twist the saw as the bar is withdrawn from an undercut when bucking. - Avoid Pull-In: - Always begin cutting with the engine at full speed and the saw housing against wood. - Use wedges made of plastic or wood.
-Never use metal to hold the cut open.
+- Be extremely aware of situations or obstructions that can cause material to pinch the top of or otherwise stop the chain. - Do not cut more than one log at a time - Do not twist the saw as the bar is withdrawn from an undercut when bucking.

+Avoid Pull-In:

+- Always begin cutting with the engine at full speed and the saw housing against wood.
+Use wedges made of plastic or wood. - Use wedges made of plastic or wood Never use metal to hold the cut open.